The Radicalz: Aftermath

 Guerrero was re-signed by the WWF in March 2002, and was paired with Benoit to coincide with his return from injury (though not as The Radicalz).
 The duo would separate after jumping to the SmackDown! brand, but interacted on occasion, either as opponents or allies.
 The most notable instance occurred at WrestleMania XX, where the two celebrated together after successfully reigning as world champions, as Guerrero retained the WWE Championship and Benoit won the World Heavyweight Championship.
-They would celebrate together for the final time at the first ECW One Night Stand event, after wrestling their final match against each other.
+They would wrestle their final match against each other at the first ECW One Night Stand event.

 Guerrero died from acute heart failure due to arteriosclerotic cardiovascular disease on November 13, 2005, while Benoit committed suicide on June 24, 2007 after murdering his wife and son.
 Both Guerrero and Benoit were still employed by WWE at the time of their deaths.
 Malenko retired from in-ring competition in 2001, but remained with WWE as a road agent until departing the company in 2019 and joining All Elite Wrestling.
-Saturn was released by WWE in 2002 and, after a few years where his whereabouts were unknown, remained active on the independent circuit until his retirement in 2013.
-Terri left WWE in 2004 after eight years with the company and is no longer involved in the professional wrestling industry.
+Saturn was released by WWE in 2002 and, after a few years where his whereabouts were unknown due to homelessness and drug addiction, remained active on the independent circuit until his retirement in 2013.
+Terri left WWE in April 2004 after eight years with the company and is no longer involved in the professional wrestling industry.